Twitter Says It Won't Suspend Trump Over Threatening Tweet Because It's 'Newsworthy'

 “Since the United States declared war on our country, we will have every right to make countermeasures, including the right to shoot down United States strategic bombers even when they are not inside the airspace border of our country,” Foreign Minister Ri Yong Ho told reporters in New York.
 “The question of who won’t be around much longer will be answered then.”

-Twitter was pressed over the weekend on whether Trump’s tweet was a violation of its rules but the company initially kept mum, telling Buzzfeed that it “does not comment on individual accounts for privacy and security reasons.”
+Twitter was pressed over the weekend on whether Trump’s tweet was a violation of rules, but the company initially kept mum, telling BuzzFeed that it “does not comment on individual accounts for privacy and security reasons.”

 Public pressure, however, appears to have persuaded Twitter to break its silence on the matter.
 In a series of tweets Monday, the company explained why it had not deleted Trump’s tweet or suspended his account.